Pubs Fight Back – The Micropub Revolution

 So that’s three to be going on with, four from Thursday, and all in South East London.
 Cheers, Kent!

 Update, August 2015: Beer Rebellion, Gipsy Hill, moved next door into permanent premises.
 The second Beer Rebellion in Queen’s Road, Peckham, is now a firmly established local institution.
-The London Beer Dispensary, from the same team, opened in Brockley.
+The London Beer Dispensary, from the guys at Southey Brewing, opened in Brockley.

 The Micropub Association website now lists 113 micropubs throughout the land.
 Vive la revolution!